 “We’ll stop here.
 We travel only at nightfall from now on.”

-The Princess just sat on the ground, staring at the rocks in front of her.
+The Princess sat on the ground, staring at the rocks in front of her.
 Suddenly, she remembered the package the old lady had given her.
 She unwrapped it quickly, and held up to the light four perfectly crisp pajeon, stuffed with fresh mussels and octopus and clams – her host’s specialty, the Princess’s favorite from their nightly feasts.
-The Princess hugged the parcel’s contents to her chest and began to weep openly.
+The Princess hugged the parcel’s contents to her chest and began to weep.

 “Now, now,” said the rebel leader.
 “Stop that.
 You’ll ruin them with your tears.
 Too much salt.”
 For the first time ever, he winked at her, then put a hand on her shoulder.